 Dengue fever is a nasty viral infection spread by mosquitos in a similar way to malaria and is an increasing public health concern.
-It is a global threat with around half the worlds population at risk according to recent reports by the World Health Organisation, yet it is a disease that is often completely under reported, ignored or misunderstood by so many travellers who set off on their round the world adventures.
-After contracting a nasty case of it myself in India, and in my professional capacity as a qualified nurse, I would say worry may be too strong a word with the right preparation but it is definitely something you should be aware of.
+It is a global threat with around half the worlds population at risk according to recent reports by the World Health Organisation.

 It is becoming increasingly problematic throughout the tropical and sub tropical world from South America to Asia, especially in urban and semi urban areas, and has become a major international public health concern.
 Serious intermittent outbreaks occur frequently right across South and Central America, Africa and Asia.

-There is no vaccine or cure for any of the four distinct strains of dengue fever and there is no treatment, but it is not fatal and will usually resolve itself within 2 – 7 days.
+Currently there is no vaccine or cure for any of the four distinct strains of dengue fever and there is no treatment beyond symptom management, but it is not fatal and for most travellers will usually resolve itself within 2 – 7 days.

 Symptoms usually develop between 3 – 7 days after being bitten by an infected mosquito, but can take up to 14 days.
 Symptoms are flu like in nature and can include: